lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level3/free-energy-calculation.rst

 ..  container:: justify

-    The value of 3.822 for the cut off was chosen to create a WCA, purely repulsive, potential.
+    The value of 3.822 for the cut-off was chosen to create a WCA, purely repulsive, potential.
 It was calculated as :math:`2^{1/6} \times 3.405` where
     :math:`3.405 = \sigma`.